 Senior Analyst and Compliance Officer

-Denis McKinnon has lived in Pensacola for 21 years.
+Denis McKinnon has lived in the Pensacola area for since 1995.
 He graduated from the Florida Sate University in 2016 with a Finance Degree.
 While at FSU, Mr. McKinnon was an active member of the campus community serving in various capacities for school organizations.
 After college, he began working for the Capital Trust Agency as a financial analyst.
 Mr. McKinnon graduated from the University of West Florida in 2018 with a Masters of Business Administration.

 Mr. McKinnon and his wife have taken an active role at their church where they volunteer as the Student Coordinators for middle and high school students in Pensacola.
 Additionally, Mr. McKinnon teaches Sunday School at their church each Sunday.